0xDaniiel/ExpressJS/README.md

 ## Prerequisites

 You are expected to have a foundational understanding of **Node.js**.
 If you're new to Node.js or need a refresher, please refer to the
- [Node JS repo for beginners](https://github.com/1am-programmer/NodeJS).
+ [Node JS for beginners](https://github.com/1am-programmer/NodeJS).
 This resource covers essential Node.js concepts to get you started.

 ## Features